IRMVLab/CARFlow/README.md

-# **Residual 3D Scene Flow Learning with Context-Aware Feature Extraction**
+# **Residual 3D Scene Flow Learning with Context-Aware Feature Extraction** (IEEE Transactions on Instrumentation and Measurement)

-This is the official implementations of our [paper](https://arxiv.org/abs/2109.04685), an end-to-end deep network with context-aware feature extraction for scene flow estimation from point clouds created by Guangming Wang, Yunzhe Hu, Xinrui Wu, and Hesheng Wang.
+This is the official implementations of our TIM [paper](https://arxiv.org/abs/2109.04685), "Residual 3D Scene Flow Learning with Context-Aware Feature Extraction" created by Guangming Wang, Yunzhe Hu, Xinrui Wu, and Hesheng Wang.

 ![network](./images/network.jpg)